harvzor/portfolio/data/blog/better-task-scheduling-in-umbraco.md

+This blog post has also been published to <a href="https://growcreate.co.uk/blog/better-task-scheduling-in-umbraco/" target="_blank">GrowCreate's blog</a>.

 Some web applications need to be able to trigger tasks to occur as set times.
 A good task scheduler should be able to do the following:

 - schedule one off tasks